nhsconnect/gpconnect/pages/development/development_fhir_versioning_capability_guidance.md

 | urn:nhs:names:services:gpconnect:fhir:operation:gpc.getcarerecord-2 | A Profiled FHIR Resource breaking change from "GPConnect-Patient-1" FHIR resource to "CareConnect-GPC-Patient-1" FHIR Resource, released in Access Record HTML 1.0.0-rc.6. |
 | urn:nhs:names:services:gpconnect:fhir:operation:gpc.getcarerecord-3 | This will be the next InteractionID which will be used for the next breaking change to the Access Record HTML capability. |

-Providers will register a new endpoint within the SDS for new interactions, therefore when "urn:nhs:names:services:gpconnect:fhir:operation:gpc.getcarerecord-2" is developed by the provider there would be two endpoints registered on the SDS, one for the old "urn:nhs:names:services:gpconnect:fhir:operation:gpc.getcarerecord" Access Record interaction and one for the new "urn:nhs:names:services:gpconnect:fhir:operation:gpc.getcarerecord-2" interaction.
+Providers will register a new endpoint within the SDS for new versions of the capability packs, therefore when "urn:nhs:names:services:gpconnect:fhir:operation:gpc.getcarerecord-2" is developed for "Access Record HTML 1.0.0-rc.6" there would be two endpoints registered on the SDS, one for the old "Access Record HTML 1.0.0-rc.5" capability pack and one for the new "Access Record HTML 1.0.0-rc-5" capability pack.
 Details relating to the specifics of provider endpoints and provider endpoint versioning is specified on the [Provider API Versioning Guidance](/development_fhir_versioning_provider_guidance.html) page.

 #### Provider Supported Versions ####

-Providers are expected to maintain both the current and previous version of each capability, ie. "n" and "n-1", to maintain interoperability between systems as each of the providers and all of the consumers uplift to the latest version of the capability.
+Providers are expected to maintain both the current and previous version of each capability pack, ie. "n" and "n-1", to maintain interoperability between systems as each of the providers and all of the consumers uplift to the latest version of the capability.

 ### FHIR Resource Versioning ###